breatheco-de/content/src/content/lesson/react-hooks-explained.md

     // this function useEffect will run only one time, when the component is finally loaded the first time. useEffect(() =>
-        // here i fetch my todos from the API fetch('https://assets.breatheco.de/apis/fake/todos/user/alesanchezr')
+        // here I fetch my todos from the API fetch('https://assets.breatheco.de/apis/fake/todos/user/alesanchezr')
             .then(r => r.json())
-            .then(data => setTasks(data)) //here it re-set the variable tasks with the incoming data , []);
+            .then(data => setTasks(data)) // here it re-set the variable tasks with the incoming data , []);

     return <ul>{tasks.map(t => <li>{t.label}</li>)}</ul>;